Influenza (flu) as an example of a viral disease

 Health Impacts

-Influenza can have significant health consequences, ranging from mild illness to severe complications:
+Influenza can have a range of health impacts, from mild discomfort to severe complications.

-• Mild illness: Typically resolves within a week or two.
+• Mild Illness: Typically resolves within a week.

-• Pneumonia: A serious lung infection that can be life-threatening, particularly for vulnerable groups.
+• Pneumonia: A serious lung infection that can be life-threatening.

 Impact Description

-Economic Productivity Loss Absenteeism from work and school reduces productivity and economic output.
+Lost Productivity Absenteeism from work and school due to illness.

 Control and Prevention